chocodata/ps1-minecraft-je-tools/README.md

 Convert Minecraft json file to command txet file.

 ### Directory Structure
 Place the json file in the same directory as the ps1 file.
+Create commands such as ”/setblock” and ”/summon”.
 ```
 ├── <json file name>.json
 └── Convert-JSON2Command.ps1